 The VIP Approach

-CHOP’s VIP, along with a number of similar programs across the country, capitalizes on the teachable moment for youth who seek medical care after a violent event.
+CHOP’s VIP began in 2012 with the generous assistance of the Healing Hurt People program at Drexel University.
+Along with a number of similar programs across the country, VIP capitalizes on the teachable moment for youth who seek medical care after a violent event.
 Treating violence as a public health issue, CHOP VIP brings medical care to the patient’s home and establishes a direct and sustainable connection between the hospital and the community through individual and family-directed interventions.
 Engaging patients in the hospital during their recovery is an opportunity to change their lives and reduce retaliation and recidivism.

 VIP uses a trauma-informed approach that considers the impact of an individual’s prior traumatic experiences on how he or she responds to clinical treatment.
 Often, youth who experience trauma exhibit a disconnection with hospital-based support personnel and will experience shame, guilt and rage in response to common medical and social interventions.
 A trauma-informed approach can foster a stronger connection to the clinicians and medical institution, ameliorate these negative experiences, and pave the way for youth to engage in positive and protective activities.
 CHOP VIP encourages hospital-based clinicians to recognize and familiarize themselves with a specific patient’s trauma history so that it is easier to engage him or her into medical care and follow-up, as well as other support services.

 Youth enrolled in VIP receive comprehensive assessment, case management, and navigation to services such as medical follow-up; emotional support for post-traumatic stress; mentoring; working with their schools to help them transition back to school; housing; substance abuse treatment; recreation; legal services; after-school program referral; job training and placement; and parenting education and support.

 Building Resilience After A Violent Event (BRAVE):